tighten/quicksand/README.md

 Quicksand is an Artisan command that you can run in your scheduler daily.

-### Using an older version of PHP?
+## Requirements

+- If you are using Laravel 5.6 or higher, use version `2.0` of this package.
+- If you are using Laravel 5.5 and running PHP 7.1 or higher, use version `1.0` of this package.
-If you're using PHP 7.0 or lower, please use version 0.2 of this package.
+- If you are using Laravel 5.4 or lower, or PHP 7.0 or lower, please use version `0.2` of this package.

 ## Installation

 1. Add Quicksand to your Composer file: `composer require tightenco/quicksand`
-2. Register the Quicksand Service provider in `config/app.php`:
+2. Register the Quicksand Service provider in `config/app.php` (you can skip this step if your version of Laravel supports package auto-discovery):

     ```php
         'providers' => [